With all the retail software systems, integrated point of sale and inventory around, you’re likely tempted to indulge in complicated sales metrics.

 4. Items per purchase (Size of an average shopping cart)

-In retail business, especially brick-and-mortar outlet, a sold item more roughly estimates for added revenue.
-It also brings along handling costs like inventory carrying costs, transaction time and salary of sales associates, need for retail space.
+In the retail business, especially brick-and-mortar outlet, a sold item more roughly estimates for added revenue.
+It also brings along handling costs like inventory carrying costs, transaction time and salary of sales associates, needs for retail space.

 Check your sales offers, maybe you’re overdoing something?
-Come the next month, and nobody buys soap and shampoos anymore, because your customers now have large stock at home.
+Come next month, and nobody buys soap and shampoos anymore because your customers now have large stock at home.

-In general terms, if your average purchases are going up, the item count rises, too.
-But it would be better, if the item count is slower to rise than sales value average.
-For in the end of the day you want to sell for more money, not just sell more.
+In general, terms, if your average purchases are going up, the item count rises, too.
+But it would be better if the item count is slower to rise than the sales value average.
+For the end of the day, you want to sell for more money, not just sell more.

 Don’t worry if average shopping cart has more items in it.
 In most cases, bigger is better.
 Use common sense to assess the situation.
 You could aim for more items in a shopping cart with 2=3 marketing campaigns.